In This Article

 — naiive (@naiivememe) January 28, 2025

-This is referring to how DeepSeek’s rise caused a major crash in tech stocks, including Nvidia, Microsoft, and Tesla.
+This refers to how DeepSeek’s rise caused a major crash in tech stocks, including Nvidia, Microsoft, and Tesla.
 The tweet plays into the idea that DeepSeek engineers pulled off one of the biggest upsets in AI history, completely blindsiding Silicon Valley.

 Meanwhile, @QwQiao compares DeepSeek’s breakthrough to an unknown team building a blockchain 100x faster and cheaper than Solana with just $500K in funding.